testit-tms/adapters-java/Readme.md

 You can change nothing, it's full compatible with previous versions of adapters for local run on all OS.

+### How to run in an isolated environment?

+The adapter tries to download the correct sync-storage version from GitHub.
+If that is not possible, prepare the sync-storage binary yourself:

+1. Find the sync-storage version for your adapter release: check out the release tag and look for the `SYNC_STORAGE_VERSION` value.
+You can use our [script](https://github.com/testit-tms/adapters-java/blob/main/scripts/get_version.sh).

+2. Download the correct binary for your OS and version from our [release page](https://github.com/testit-tms/sync-storage-public/releases).

+3. Place the downloaded binary at `./build/.caches/syncstorage-v0.3.3-windows_amd64.exe` in your test project (the version in the filename is an example).

+4. Run your tests as usual; the adapter will pick up and run the version specified in `SYNC_STORAGE_VERSION`.

 ### How to run 3.0+ with CI/CD?